3. Key Words and Hash Tags Drive the Search

 Do use key words correctly

 Keywords are formatted with spaces in between the words.
-Putting other characters like +, – or _ between the words makes your descriptions harder to read and might make your keywords harder to find.
+Putting other characters like +, - or _ between the words makes your descriptions harder to read and might make your keywords harder to find.
 Think about it.
-When you put keywords in a search bar to search for something online, do you use hashtags, + signs, or dashes?
-Other people don’t either.
-Using them with your keywords on Pinterest won’t make your keywords invisible, but they will not show up as well in the search.
+When you put keywords in a search bar to search for something online, do you use + signs, or dashes?
+Other people don't either.
+You're just making your pin description look weird.

 Try it.
 Search for something in Pinterest.
 The most popular pins with those key words will show up in your feed.
 Look at the pin descriptions.
-Do you see hashtags, + signs and dashes?
+Do you see + signs and dashes?
 Nope.
-Don’t use them.
+Don't use them.
+Do you see descriptions that are random numbers and letters (like those assigned to name the picture from your camera)?
+Nope.
+The people who get traffic from their pins use good, solid descriptions on every pin.
+You should, too!

 That's it!
 I hope these ideas inspire you to better use Pinterest as a tool to drive traffic to your business.
 Do you have any other Pinterest marketing strategies to share?
 I'd love to hear about them in the comments.